ItzBearzy/Gilded-RP-Rules/Gilded RP Rules.md

 - Groups can roam around looking for trouble, or intent to attack a target, with 6 people.
 If you roam with masks on, you are considered “looking for trouble”.

-- Sheriffs, Lawmen, and Marshals can defend towns with up to 12 players.
-They cannot chase or respond to a robbery of any kind with more than 6.
+- Sheriffs, Lawmen, and Marshals can defend towns with up to the scene limits.
+If a bank alert comes in they can respond with 8, if a fort alert comes in they can respond with 10.

 - When serving a warrant and attempting to arrest a suspect at a hideout or known gang residence, law can ride with 12 law members if approved by staff in a ticket.